WJPZ-FM: History

-WJPZ was founded by a group of Syracuse University students including Craig Fox and Bill Blyley in late 1972.
-The unlicenced station initially broadcast with a power of one-tenth of a watt, and played Top 40 hits at 12.00 AM.
-The makeshift studio was located in the attic of a building at 100 Waverly Ave. which housed a campus record store.
-According to one story, the call letters of WJPZ were chosen because the students liked call letter rhyme scheme for WABC in New York City, while Bill Blyley has maintained that the letters were chosen at random.
+WJPZ was founded by a group of Syracuse University students including Craig Fox and Bill Bleyle in late 1972.
+The unlicensed station initially broadcast with a power of one-tenth of a watt, and played Top 40 hits on 1200 AM.
+The makeshift studio was located in the attic of a building at 100 Waverly Avenue, which housed a campus record store.
+According to one story, the WJPZ call letters were chosen because the students liked the call letter rhyme scheme for WABC in New York City, while Bill Bleyle has maintained that the letters were chosen at random.

-After construction of Newhouse 2 building in 1972, university-supported WAER radio moved into a brand new facility and discarded equipments it had been using since 1946.
-These discarded cheap turntables and old parts were salvaged by Fox and Blyley.
-WAER was more academically focussed and students wanting freedom to learn and know other aspects tuned in.
-In 1974, WJPZ moved to a new location in the basement of 821 University Ave (now the Sheraton Hotel).
-The station branded itself as WJPZ 1200 ZRock “Non-Stop Rock,” playing a “tasteful blend of Top 40 music and popular album cuts” for a college-age audience 24 hours a day.
-However, the station was not a fully recognized student organization, and did not have a license because the station's low-powered signal was permitted under Part 15 of the FCC’s rules.
-The station eventually started selling ads to local businesses, which caused tension with competitors like WNDR (1260 AM).
-The FCC eventually took notice and contacted Syracuse University, but ultimately allowed the station to continue broadcasting as long as its signal stayed within limits.
-The university wanted a faculty advisor for the station and suggested Dr. Roosevelt “Rick” Wright Jr. Wright became the station's biggest champion and helped it grow into a successful student-run and operated radio station.
+After construction of the Newhouse 2 building in 1972, university-supported WAER radio moved into a brand-new facility and discarded equipment that had been in use since 1946.
+These discarded turntables and parts were salvaged by Fox and Bleyle.
+WAER was more academically focused and students wanting freedom to learn other aspects tuned in to WJPZ.
+In 1974, WJPZ relocated to the basement of 821 University Avenue (now the Sheraton Hotel).
+The station branded itself WJPZ 1200 Z-Rock “Non-Stop Rock,” playing a “tasteful blend of Top 40 music and popular album cuts” for a college-age audience 24 hours a day.
+However, the station was not a fully recognized student organization, and did not have a license because the station's low-power signal did not require one under Part 15 of the FCC’s rules.
+The university wanted a faculty advisor for the station and suggested Dr. Roosevelt “Rick” Wright Jr. Wright, who became the station's biggest champion and helped it grow into a successful student-run and operated operation.

-In 1985, the station rebranded Z89 when it switched to FM and was authorized to broadcast at 100 watts of effective radiated power.
-With the WAER moving to be an affiliated with National Public Radio and the Corporation for Public Broadcasting, and becoming more of a public radio station, the Student Government Association encouraged WJPZ to move to the FM dial.
-At the time, it was the first and only student-owned and operated FM station in the country.
+In 1985, the station rebranded Z89 when it acquired an FM license and began broadcasting with 100 watts of effective radiated power.
+With WAER becoming a "public radio" station and National Public Radio affiliate, the Student Government Association encouraged WJPZ to move to the FM dial.
+At the time, it was the first and only student-owned and operated FM station in the United States.

-In the Fall of 1997, WJPZ was placed into receivership for several different reasons, but it survived.
-In 2001, the station moved into a house off campus over on Ostrom Ave. and finally settled into the Menchel Media Center inside the Watson Hall in the Fall of 2001 where it is still housed.
+In the fall of 1997, WJPZ was placed into receivership for several reasons, but survived.
+In early 2001, the station moved temporarily into an off-campus house on Ostrom Avenue, and that fall settled into the Menchel Media Center inside Watson Hall, where it broadcasts from today.

-As of June 29, 2017, the station started broadcasting at 1,000 watts with approval from the Federal Communications Commission.
+On June 29, 2017, the station increased power to 1,000 watts.

 Currently WJPZ broadcasts as part of Syracuse University's student media organization.
-The WJPZ Alumni Association organized events and curates a Hall of Fame wall.
+The WJPZ Alumni Association organizes events and curates a Hall of Fame wall.